 In both mesospheric turbulence experiments from Alaska (2009 and 2015) we have observed nearly adiabatic layers in the upper mesosphere accompanied by overturning events at the bottom or middle of the sodium layer, respectively.
-Such structures in the sodium layer have been modeled and are thought to be associated with large-scale gravity waves, that are overturning, either partially or fully, but not breaking (Xu et al., 2006).
+Such structures in the sodium layer have been modeled and are thought to be associated with large-scale gravity waves, that are not or not breaking overturning, either partially or fully(Xu et al., 2006).
+The occurrence and strength of turbulence in gravity wave